OnClassical | [Digital] Audio: HD (FLAC, WAV, AIFF, ALAC); MfiT (AAC) & Standard Quality (MP3):

 During the time the Sonatas Op.
 30 were being published, Beethoven began to work on a new sonata for piano and violin.
 Of ambitious proportions, both in length and difficulty, the sonata is considered the pinnacle of Beethoven’s contribution to the genre.
 It was published in 1805 as Op.
 47. The last movement was a reworked version of the abovementioned discarded rondo from the Sonata in A Major, Op.
 30, No. 1; and the opening measures of the first movement, in the key of A major, spiritually seem to connect the final measures of the Sonata, Op.
 30, No. 1 to the Presto of the first movement in Op.
 47. A peculiar story involves the premiere of the work, given by Beethoven himself and the English violinist George Bridgewater at Vienna’s Augarten Theater, at the early (and uncommon) hour of 8:00 AM on May 24, 1803.
 According to legend, Bridgewater arrived shortly before the performance was scheduled and performed the work at sight.
 At a gathering following the performance, the violinist allegedly insulted a woman whom Beethoven admired.
 The composer left in a rage, and crossed off the dedication of the sonata to Bridgewater.
 Later, he dedicated the work to Rodolphe Kreutzer, who was considered one of the finest violinists of the early 19th century.
 Kreutzer, however, never played the sonata, and reportedly disliked it.

-Violinist Paolo Ghidoni and pianist Marco Grisanti, two consummate Italian artists recognized for their contributions to the chamber-music repertoire, team up in this exciting album, the first of the complete cycle of Beethoven’s sonatas for piano and violin.
+Violinist Paolo Ghidoni and pianist Marco Grisanti team up in this exciting album, the third of the complete cycle of Beethoven’s sonatas for piano and violin.

 The recording was made with two pair of historical microphones Brüel & Kjæer, including 130 volts.